This post may contain affiliate links. Please see disclosure policy here.

 The recipe uses old fashioned oats which is different from quick oats in the shape, texture and cooking time.
 Old fashioned oats are flatter and take longer to cook than quick oats.

 - Add in oats, baking powder, salt, cinnamon, vanilla and milk.
-You can substitute almond milk for regular milk if you prefer.

 Baked Oatmeal Recipe